How to Spot Fake Opensea offer Emails 2026! 3 Scams to Avoid!

 The company has just recently created 2 new employee policies that prevent team members of the platform from buying and selling products on Opensea and using insider knowledge for financial gain.

 Opensea was launched in 2017, making it around 4 years old at the time of this blog post.
-It’s a young company that has not been as battle-tested compared to other marketplaces such as the New York Stock Exchange that was created in 1792.
+It’s a young company that has not been as battle-tested compared to other marketplaces, such as the New York Stock Exchange, which was created in 1792.

-Another challenge is Opensea uses Ethereum, which is a more risky blockchain.
+Another challenge is that Opensea uses Ethereum, which is a riskier blockchain.
 The reason Ethereum is risky is that it’s turning complete.

 The good news is Opensea doesn’t hold your NFT’s.
 It’s just a marketplace where you can view them and buy or sell them.

-The only way a scammer or criminal can steal an NFT is from human error.
-The truth is when it comes to ALL cybercrimes the human really is the weakest link.
+The only way a scammer or criminal can steal an NFT is through human error.
+The truth is, when it comes to ALL cybercrimes, the human really is the weakest link.

-In fact, I really think most harm that people experience is usually self-inflicting.
+In fact, I really think most harm that people experience is usually self-inflicted.

 Opensea uses something known as the Wyvern Protocol.
 It’s an audited system that creates a personal contract for each user of the platform.
 You also have to approve access to each transaction before the system can access any of the assets you own.

-The contract works by only allowing a transfer if you approved an order or it’s properly matched with a buyer that is paying with the approved amount of money.
+The contract works by only allowing a transfer if you approved an order, or it’s properly matched with a buyer who is paying the approved amount of money.

 Opensea seems like a VERY safe platform it’s the human error that can cause problems.